hashicorp/terraform-aws-terraform-enterprise-eks-hvd/README.md

             ├── terraform.tfvars
             └── variables.tf
     ```
-    >📝 Note: in this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
+    >📝 Note: In this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
 This is recommended, but not required.

 4. (Optional) Uncomment and update the [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) configuration provided in the `backend.tf` file with your own custom values.
 While this step is highly recommended, it is technically not required to use a remote backend config for your TFE deployment (if you are in a sandbox environment, for example).